connormaas/private-projects/README.md

 #### Creating Processes
 - A user may simply enter an executable that they wish to run, and if the file is reachable, the process will immediately begin taking place.
-- If the '&' operator is added to the end of the line, the process will run in the background and the user may continuing employing the shell as normal.
+- If the `&` operator is added to the end of the line, the process will run in the background and the user may continuing employing the shell as normal.
-- If the '&' operator is not added, the process will run in the foreground.
-This can be terminated or paused using ctrl-c or ctrl-z respectively.
+- If the `&` operator is not added, the process will run in the foreground.
+This can be terminated or paused using `ctrl-c` or `ctrl-z` respectively.

 #### Details
 - Each job being executed has a process ID (PID) and a job ID (JID), which is unique to that process.
 This is used for identification and further manipulation of processes.
 - Each child process is given its own process group, so when signals are forwarded to that process group, it will not interfere with the parent process.
 Specifically, this is necessary because otherwise these signals would be sent back to the original shell (parent), as well as every process created by it.
 - When a background process begins, its JID and PID as well as the command line which invoked the execution are displayed.
-- The user typing 'ctrl-c' will terminate the execution of the foreground group.
+- The user typing `ctrl-c` will terminate the execution of the foreground group.
-- The user typing 'ctrl-z' will stop the execution of the foreground group.
+- The user typing `ctrl-z` will stop the execution of the foreground group.
 - Children are properly [reaped](http://www.microhowto.info/howto/reap_zombie_processes_using_a_sigchld_handler.html) using a signal handler.
 The signal handler is able to deal with multiple terminated children despite receiving just one signal.
 - During a foreground process, background processes that terminate do not become [zombies](http://www.microhowto.info/howto/reap_zombie_processes_using_a_sigchld_handler.html), as signals are handled concurrently with process execution.